Google Translate Disclaimer

 Find a government service and access your My Government Online Services account.

 Reduce the risk of spreading Dutch elm disease.
-Apply for a permit to prune, store, use, sell or transport elm trees, including seedlings and wood.
+Apply for a permit to prune, store, use, sell or transport elm trees, including seedlings.

 Learn about the forest ecosystems of Saskatchewan and get the ecosite guide.